ChromaticPanic/CGC_Grain_Outcome_Predictions/README.md

 <br>

 - Jupyter notebooks:
     1. refresh its respective webpage and enter the token given from either the docker container terminal or CLI terminal.
-Alternatively, there will be a link you can press
+Alternatively, there will be a link you can press in both of these spots.
 <br>